[KB8712] Deploy the latest version of ESET Endpoint Security for macOS using Jamf Pro

 ESET Endpoint Security for macOS Firewall is Automatically Enabled

-To disable the firewall via an ESET PROTECT policy in environments where a firewall solution is already in place, follow these steps:
+To disable the Firewall via an ESET PROTECT policy in environments where a firewall solution is already in place, follow these steps:

 Windows and macOS environments